mrgaaron/docs/source/reference/credentials.rst

 In order to send read or write requests to your TempoIQ backend, you must supply a valid set of Credentials.
 A backend can have multiple credentials with different permissions, for example, read-only or write-only.
-For more information on issuing credentials, see the :doc:`Administration Guide
-</guides/administration>`.

 In the HTTP API, supply your credentials in each request via HTTP Basic Authentication.